-- Sway to the best live music venues I’ve ever been to at the North Gate Jazz Co-Op.
+- Sway to one of the best live music venues I’ve ever been to at the North Gate Jazz Co-Op.

 A valuable resource for your back pocket: How to use the songthaews (red trucks) to get around Chiang Mai on the cheap.

 - Take a full day excursion or even opt to stay overnight at one of the nearby islands: Phi Phi, Krabi, James Bond, and more.